-It’s true that in 2018, a filing is required for estates with combined gross assets and prior taxable gifts exceeding $5.6 million (see the full IRS rule).
+It’s true that in 2018, a filing was required for estates with combined gross assets and prior taxable gifts exceeding $5.6 million (see the full IRS rule).
 That’s the threshold that beckons the tax man.
-While tax reform is under debate in Congress and changes to the estate tax are possible, it's still uncertain how that might play out.
-For now, that $5.6 million figure represents the valid level for planning purposes.

 While that might sound like a lot, even if you don’t meet the estate tax threshold, lack of planning means that after your death, your money and other possessions could sit on the sidelines while fees and court costs eat away at your assets.
 Bottom line: everyone should take up some degree of estate planning.

 First, let’s determine just what we’re talking about.
 Estate planning can mean putting together everything from a will and a health care directive, to life insurance, naming guardians, and figuring out who gets your cash.
 Even things as simple as selling your car or paying your credit cards can become a long, expensive hassle for those you leave behind.

 Your first step is determining beneficiaries (including charities) for your insurance and retirement accounts.
 Just remember to track, and if necessary update, your beneficiaries so you don’t end up sending a fat insurance check or a hefty IRA payout to an ex-spouse or, if the beneficiary has died, to probate court.

 Your will gets reviewed by probate court, becomes public, can be legally challenged by disgruntled relatives, and generally takes more time and money than you may have banked on before it gets where you intended.

 And that introduces a little irony that’s one of the first rules of estate planning: Many estate planners say keep as much as possible out of your estate.